-Our goal is to reduce veteran suicides, first responders, victims of abuse and others caused by misunderstanding and prejudice applied to post-traumatic stress injuries, known to most Americans, unfortunately, as a disorder.
+Our goal is to reduce suicides among veterans, first responders, victims of abuse and others caused by misunderstanding and prejudice applied to post-traumatic stress injuries, known to most Americans, unfortunately, as a disorder.

 Discovery and resolution of a bio-marker will reduce stigma and lead to better understanding of the consequences of modern warfare, occupational trauma and abuse.

 In the Executive Summary of the National Research Action Plan, dated August 2013, the Administration has made it clear that it considers the replication and confirmation of biomarkers for PTSD and the identification of the blast pathology for TBI to be preeminent in the research priorities of the National Research Action Plan (NRAP) to aid in the prevention, diagnosis and treatment of mental health issues among service members, veterans and their families.
 Accomplishment of this directive will lead to greater understanding of mental injury and illness which will in turn, benefit those now suffering in inequitable silence.

 Key Themes Specific to PTSD, TBI, and Suicide Prevention Research -